Goodfellas: Photography

-The film was shot on location in Queens, New York state, New Jersey, and parts of Long Island during the spring and summer of 1989, with a budget of $25 million.
-Scorsese broke the film down into sequences and storyboarded everything because of the complicated style throughout.
+The film was shot on location in Queens, Upstate New York, New Jersey and parts of Long Island during spring and summer 1989, with a budget of $25 million.
+According to Scorsese, shooting wrapped up in August 14.
+Scorsese broke the film into sequences and storyboarded everything because of the complicated style throughout.
 The filmmaker stated, "[I] wanted lots of movement and I wanted it to be throughout the whole picture, and I wanted the style to kind of break down by the end, so that by [Henry's] last day as a wise guy, it's as if the whole picture would be out of control, give the impression he's just going to spin off the edge and fly out."

-He added that the film's style comes from the first two or three minutes of Jules and Jim (1962): extensive narration, quick edits, freeze frames, and multiple locale switches.
-It was this reckless attitude towards convention that mirrored the attitude of many of the gangsters in the film.
+He added that the film's style came from the opening scenes of Jules and Jim: extensive narration, quick edits, freeze frames and multiple locale switches.
+It is this reckless attitude toward convention that mirrors the attitude of many of the gangsters in the film.
 Scorsese remarked, "So if you do the movie, you say, 'I don't care if there's too much narration.
 Too many quick cuts?—That's too bad.'
 It's that kind of really punk attitude we're trying to show."
 He adopted a frenetic style to almost overwhelm the audience with images and information.
-He also put plenty of detail in every frame because he believed the gangster life is so rich.
-Freeze-frames were used because Scorsese wanted images that stopped "because a point was being reached" in Henry's life.
+He also put plenty of detail in every frame because he believed that the gangster life is so rich.
+Freeze frames were used for certain scenes because Scorsese wanted to highlight that "a point was being reached" in Henry's life.

-Joe Pesci did not judge his character but found the scene where he kills Spider for talking back to his character hard to do, because he had trouble justifying the action until he forced himself to feel the way Tommy did.
-Bracco found the shoot to be an emotionally difficult one because it was such a male-dominated cast, and she realized if she did not make her "work important, it would probably end up on the cutting room floor."
+Joe Pesci did not judge his character, but found that the scene in which he kills Spider hard to do until he forced himself to feel the way Tommy did.
+Bracco found the shoot to be an emotionally difficult one because of the male-dominated cast, and realized that if she did not make her "work important, it would probably end up on the cutting room floor".
 When it came to the relationship between Henry and Karen, Bracco saw no difference between an abused wife and her character.